Posted on January 7, 2022 by Lisa Ward

 By Marc Bond

-Collectively Rose & Associates (R&A) have 100 years of experience leading and serving on E&P assurance teams.
+Collectively Rose & Associates (R&A) has 100 years of experience leading and serving on E&P assurance teams.
 Along with our many years of consulting and supporting industry assurance teams, R&A is in a unique position to share our learnings and observations on the subject.
 Our aim is to help improve the effectiveness of assurance and subsequent decision-making, leading to more predictive portfolios.

 Throughout this article series, we aim to discuss the concept of exploration assurance, exploring many facets such as the case for assurance, the role of assurance in decision-making, recommended assurance best practices, assurance team behaviors and biases, personal experiences, and pitfalls and challenges.
 Contributors will include R&A professionals as well as industry leaders experienced with assurance.